UniversityOfDundee-Computing/cw1-web-development-project-cryptologists-of-css/meeting_1_notes.md

 • We have also not decided on specific schemes like particular colour schemes to keep a global style.

-Next meeting to take place: 1:30pm to 2:00pm at the QMB Lab 2.
+Next meeting to take place: 1:30pm to 2:00pm at the QMB Lab 2 on Wednesday 12th February 2025.